ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 gave most gracious smiles, especially when any dish on the table proved a novelty to them.
 The party did not supply much conversation.
-Elizabeth was ready to speak whenever there was an opening, but she was seated between Charlotte and Miss de Bourgh--the former of whom was engaged in listening to Lady Catherine, and the latter said not a word to her all dinner-time.
+Elizabeth was ready to speak whenever there was an opening, but she was seated between Charlotte and Miss de Bourgh -- the former of whom was engaged in listening to Lady Catherine, and the latter said not a word to her all dinner-time.
 Mrs. Jenkinson was chiefly employed in watching how little Miss de Bourgh ate, pressing her to try some other dish, and fearing